 The organisers of a graded competition may allow competitors in younger age groups to compete against older athletes provided that the conditions do not contravene any rules regarding distances or events which may be contested.
-Mixed graded competitions may also be allowed.
-See also Rule 147 S1
+Mixed graded competitions are defined in Rule 147 S1.